 Those in the effective altruism movement try to figure out, of all the different uses of our resources, which ones will do the most good, impartially considered, and act on that basis.
 So defined, effective altruism is both a research project—to figure out how to do the most good—and a practical project to implement the best guesses we have about how to do the most good.7

 While utilitarianism and effective altruism share certain similarities,8 they are distinct and differ in important ways.9 Unlike utilitarianism, effective altruism does not require that we sacrifice our own interests whenever doing so brings about a greater benefit to others.
 Unlike utilitarianism, effective altruism does not claim that we should always seek to maximize well-being, whatever the means.
-Finally, unlike utilitarianism effective altruism does not equate the good with the total sum of well-being.10 For these and other reasons, many members of the effective altruism community are not utilitarians, and instead they often give some weight to a range of different ethical theories.
+Finally, unlike utilitarianism effective altruism does not equate the good with the total sum of well-being.10 For these and other reasons, many members of the effective altruism community are not utilitarians; instead, they often give some weight to a range of different ethical theories.

 Despite these differences, utilitarians are usually enthusiastic about effective altruism.
-The main reason for this is that, out of all communities, the effective altruism movement comes closest to applying core utilitarian ideas and values to the real world.
+The main reason is that, out of all communities, the effective altruism movement comes closest to applying core utilitarian ideas and values to the real world.

 Members of the effective altruism movement often decompose the problem of how to do the most good into two parts: First, which problem (“cause”) should I focus on?
-Second, which means should I take to address those problems?
+Second, what means should I take to address those problems?
 We will discuss these two questions in the remainder of this article.

 Cause Prioritization